Travelling by Rail

 Buses are often thought of as the poor relation in Britain's public transport family - yet a large percentage of public transport use in Great Britain is by bus.

-in many areas there are companies doing amazing things to raise the bar for bus passengers.
+In many areas there are companies doing amazing things to raise the bar for bus passengers.
+Coastliner

 All the walks on the Walks Around Britain have clickable links when possible to the most frequent service for each walk, so looking through their website should provide the answer.